nicc777/kubernetes-from-scratch/chapter_06/README.md

 ## Choosing an External Load Balancer

-When choosing tooling for our Kubernetes cluster, it may be a very good idea to refer to a trusted party like the [Cloud Native Compute Foundation](https://www.cncf.io/).
-There is a huge collections of tools, Open Source and Commercial, that you can choose to use.

-Everyone has their favorite, and each individual tool has it's pros and cons.

-The Load Balancer I choose for this project is [Kong](https://konghq.com/kong/) which is Cloud Native focused and [a member of the CNCF](https://www.cncf.io/announcements/2019/05/21/cloud-native-computing-foundation-announces-kong-inc-as-gold-member/) since May 2019.

-More specifically, Kong will be deployed in the role of an API Gateway, which also will satisfy our requirement for a load balancer.
+For this exercise, `HAProxy` will be deployed in the role of a load balancer, since it is really easy to configure and get going.

 _*Note*_: In a public cloud environment like AWS, you may consider using [AWS API Gateway](https://aws.amazon.com/api-gateway/) together with an [AWS Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) to your [AWS EKS Cluster](https://aws.amazon.com/eks/) - other commercial public cloud providers have similar services.